 An event structure arises quite naturally in describing the histories of quantum systems (with states in Hilbert space H).
-The following construction is inspired by the 'consistent-histories' approach to quantum theory [39].
-A quantum history of the quantum system might be expressed as a finite sequence of quantum properties, or theoretical observations, taken to be projectors on H. The quantum histories possess the structure of a Mazurkiewicz trace language by interpreting actions as projectors, and independence as commutability of distinct projectors.
-By a standard construction we obtain an event structure from the Mazurkiewicz trace language [93].
+The following construction is inspired by the 'consistent-histories' approach to quantum theory [44].
+A quantum history of the quantum system might be expressed as a finite sequence of quantum properties, or theoretical observations, taken to be projectors on The quantum histories possess the structure of Η. a Mazurkiewicz trace language by interpreting actions as projectors, and independence as commutability of distinct projectors.
+By a standard construction we obtain an event structure from the Mazurkiewicz trace language [99].
 It is an event structure where the events (occurrences of observations) are labelled by projectors in such a way that concurrent events are labelled by distinct commuting projectors.
 Each finite configuration is associated with an operator, that got by composing any sequence of projectors from which the configuration arises.
-In the manner of consistent histories, we can specify those sets of configurations over which the operator weights (got via the trace inner product) determine a probability distribution-and investigate variations on the decoherence conditions.
+In the manner of consistent histories, we can investigate those sets of configurations over which the operator weights (got via the trace inner product) determine a probability distribution.
+The underlying event structure begins to suggest variations on the form of decoherence conditions.

 This is exploratory.
-But it does suggest studying constructions on Hilbert spaces, such as Fock space, in the light of event structures with symmetry, and, more generally, 'quantum event structures,' like the event structures above, but where not all histories need appear; the hope is that quantum event structures and their constructions would furnish denotational semantics for quantum-process languages [4, 82, 87].
+But it does suggest studying constructions on Hilbert spaces, such as Fock space, in the light of event structures with symmetry, and, more generally, 'quantum event structures,' with events labelled by projectors on a Hilbert space; the hope is that quantum event structures and their constructions would furnish denotational semantics for quantumprocess languages [5, 89, 93].